googlearchive/web-animations-utils/README.md

 ### Props

-The [props library](props.js) provides helpers to apply inline CSS properties after an animation has completed.
-It builds handlers to add to the `finish` event on an `Animation` that apply the final keyframe values seen.
+The [props library](props.js) provides a helper to apply the final state of the passed animation as inline CSS properties.

 It is supported natively on Chrome 39+, and requires the [web-animations][js] polyfill on other, modern browsers.